StevenNaliwajka/FabFormat/README.md

 Inspriation gained from Neil Gershenfeld (GTG.py) and my professor Theodore Grosch (cam1.py).
 Even though I think I have rewritten every inherited code block, I could not have gotten this far without their prior work.

+Currently on backburner while I finish other projects.

 ---------------------------------------------------------------------------------------------------------

 CodeFlow: